NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/tunnel-with-firewall.md

 # Tunnel with firewall

-You can implement a positive security model with Cloudflare Tunnel by blocking all ingress traffic and allowing only egress traffic from `cloudflared`.
+You can implement a positive security model with Khulnasoft Tunnel by blocking all ingress traffic and allowing only egress traffic from `cloudflared`.
 Only the services specified in your tunnel configuration will be exposed to the outside world.

 ## Ports